Vehicle sector wage talks could hamper economic recovery

 Union Numsa has already issued a stern warning to leaders in the automotive industry that the upcoming negotiations will be difficult

-Possible protracted wage talks in the automotive industry could hamper efforts to recover SA’s economy, which declined by R56bn in the first quarter of 2019.
+Possible protracted wage talks in the automotive industry could hamper efforts to revive SA’s economy, which declined by R56bn in the first quarter of 2019.

-On Friday, the National Union of Metalworkers of SA (Numsa), the largest trade union in SA with more than 450,000 members, issued a stern warning to industry captains that the upcoming negotiations will be difficult.
-The union’s national treasurer Mphumzi Maqungo said the impact on the economy would be huge.
+On Friday, the National Union of Metalworkers of SA (Numsa), the largest trade union in SA, with more than 450,000 members, issued a stern warning to industry captains that the upcoming negotiations will be difficult.
+The union’s national treasurer, Mphumzi Maqungo, said the effect on the economy would be huge.

-A multi-year wage agreement between Numsa and the National Association of Automobile Manufacturers of SA (Naamsa) comes to an end on June 30.
+A multiyear wage agreement between Numsa and the Automobile Manufacturers Employers Organisation (AMEO) comes to an end on June 30.

-Numsa fired the first salvo on Thursday when it declared that opening discussions with Naamsa had already collapsed after the association refused to accept a pre-condition that workers receive back-pay in the event of protracted wage talks.
+Numsa fired the first salvo on Thursday when it declared that opening discussions with the AMEO had already collapsed after the organisation refused to accept a precondition that workers receive back pay in the event of protracted wage talks.

-Naamsa wanted the matter to be tabled as a demand.
-However Maqungo told Business Day that the debate about back-pay has never been an issue in the automotive industry, and warned employers not to dictate to the union what to demand.
+The AMEO wanted the matter to be tabled as a demand.
+However, Maqungo told Business Day that the debate about back pay has never been an issue in the automotive industry, and warned employers not to dictate to the union what to demand.

-Numsa has yet to table its wage demands and would not say if it would settle for a multi-year agreement, which is favoured by employers as it brings stability to the industry, which contributed more than 7% to the GDP last year.
+Numsa has yet to table its wage demands and would not say if it would settle for a multiyear agreement, which is favoured by employers as it brings stability to the industry, which contributed more than 7% to the GDP in 2018.

 “Difficult negotiations lie [ahead], that I can tell you without any fear,” Maqungo said, explaining this was because the automotive and tyre wage agreements are also coming to an end in June, while the motor sector is due for wage talks around August/September.